This section contains lots of info about the best tools to use for sketching – both at home and out on location (urban sketching).

 - The brush I use 99% of the time is Rosemary & Co Series 772 1/2 ” sable blend dagger.
 It has a sharpened end so that it fits into a toothbrush container.
 More about why I like this brush here.

-- I also have a Pentel Aquash Waterbrush in large.
+- I also have a Faber Castell waterbrush.
 I don’t like the results from a waterbrush (washes are flat with little granulation) so I rarely paint with it.
-The main use is as a clean water supply for pre-wetting skies
+Its main use is as a clean water supply for pre-wetting skies

 - Refer to the Brushes Section for more details.